-- 5. The proposed hiker-biker trail shall be incorporated into the pedestrian system to afford the residents with convenient access to both internal and regional open space networks.
+5. The proposed hiker-biker trail shall be incorporated into the pedestrian system to afford the residents with convenient access to both internal and regional open space networks.
 This can be furthered by providing continuous open space in two locations.
-Both the site's central open space and pedestrian trails shall be extended westward through the west building envelope and connected with Piscataway Creek trail to create a loop circulation pattern for the overall trail system. - 6.
-Design of the equestrian trails shall be in accordance with the Park and Recreation Facilities Guidelines and shall preserve mature trees.
+Both the site's central open space and pedestrian trails shall be extended westward through the west building envelope and connected with Piscataway Creek trail to create a loop circulation pattern for the overall trail system.